fleetingbytes/mrot/README.md

 * `mrot random` will show you one random meal from your past or planned meals

-* `mrot config set what number 5` will configure mrot to suggest three oldest meals (default: 3)
+* `mrot config set what number 5` will configure mrot to suggest five oldest meals (default: 3)
 * `mrot config set show "from the day before yesterday until tomorrow"` will configure mrot to show the meals planned for the specified range
 * `mrot config get what number` will show how many meals is mrot configured to suggest
 * `mrot config get show` will show the time in which mrot-show will show meals